Pre-pandemic sized crowds descend on US airports for holiday

 Airline executives blame their flight problems on the Federal Aviation Administration, which runs the nation’s air traffic control system, but Transportation Secretary Pete Buttigieg disputes that claim.

-By late morning Friday on the East Coast, airlines had canceled about 200 U.S. flights and another 1,400 were delayed.
+By mid-afternoon Friday on the East Coast, airlines had canceled more than 350 U.S. flights and another 3,700 were delayed.
 From June 22 through Wednesday at least 600 flights were canceled, and between 4,000 and 7,000 were delayed per day, according to tracking service FlightAware.